carpentries-incubator/statistical-thinking-public-health/_episodes/04-prediction.md

 > > {: .language-r}
 > >
 > > <img src="../fig/rmd-04-FEV1 smokenow violin with mean-1.png" title="plot of chunk FEV1 smokenow violin with mean" alt="plot of chunk FEV1 smokenow violin with mean" width="612" style="display: block; margin: auto;" />
+> >
+> > D)
+> > In our data, it doesn't appear that the level of total HDL cholesterol is different between people who smoke and people who don't.
 > {: .solution}
 {: .challenge}

 ## Mean prediction using a continuous explanatory variable
 Now we will expand the approach learnt above to prediction using a continuous explanatory variable.
-We will try to predict Weight from Height in adult participants.
+We will try to predict Weight using Height of adult participants.

 Let's first explore the association between Height and Weight.
 To make grouping observations easier, we will round Height to the nearest integer